sayyidkhan/prefyp-v2/README.md

 ### 5. Preparing for Production

+##### Deploy on Vercel

+1. Upload your code to github repository first (master branch)
+2. Configure your project on vercel and define the project name
-You must set the `NEXTAUTH_URL` environment variable with the URL of your site, before deploying to production.

-e.g. in your `.env.local` file - `NEXTAUTH_URL=https://example.com`
+3. You must set the `NEXTAUTH_URL` environment variable with the URL of your site, before deploying to production. e.g. in your `.env.local` file - `NEXTAUTH_URL=https://example.com` or `https://PROJECTNAME.vercel.app`
+4. You must set the `SECRET` environment variable with the URL of your site, before deploying to production.

+2.

 To do this with Vercel, you can use the [Vercel project dashboard](https://vercel.com/dashboard) or their cli via the `vc env` command: